 Ambient lighting is great for the overall illumination in a room.
 This general lighting is known for radiating a level of brightness that’s comfortable and without glare.
 It helps you see better, making it safe to walk around the room and up and down stairs.
 It can serve as the primary source of lighting in most rooms, such as laundry rooms.

-Ambient lighting comes in many forms.
-It’s used in lanterns for outside lighting, track lights, recessed lighting, wall-mounted fixtures, ceiling fixtures, even chandeliers.
+Ambient lighting fixtures come in many forms.
+It’s used in lanterns for outside lighting, track lights (not pointing straight down), recessed lighting, wall-mounted fixtures, ceiling fixtures, even chandeliers.
 A good lighting plan includes an ambient light as the central source of lighting in every room.

 2. Task Lighting